 - Professional Killer: Peter Burrell.

-- Rare Guns: Burell's preference for expensive high-end foreign handguns becomes a plot point when Art points out during the initial investigation of Burrell's faked murder-suicide of Simon's parents why a low-wage worker would buy a $1500 dollar handgun just to kill himself and his family.
+- Rare Guns: Burell's preference for expensive high-end foreign handguns becomes a plot point when Art points out during the initial investigation of Burrell's faked murder-suicide of Simon's parents why a low-wage worker would buy an imported $1500 dollar German handgun just to kill himself and his family.

 - Revealing Cover-Up: One autistic boy knows how to break your code, and has thus far only informed you that he knows it.
 Was trying to kill the entire family really the best solution they could come up with?